Rebalancing

 In the above, we used rebalanced, purely synthetic data to train a linear classification model.
 However, the ConditionalSampler offers an alternative means to generate rebalanced data by augmenting the original data with synthetic data composed of the minority class using the alter_distributions() method.

-The same ConditionalSampler instance created above will be utilised, but now to generate a DataFrame containing a mixture of real and synthetic data in the correct proportions such that we achieve the desired distribution of values.
+The same ConditionalSampler instance created above will be used, but we will configure it to generate a dataset containing a mixture of real and synthetic data.

 When creating such a dataset, care must be taken when performing the test/train split.
-As mentioned above, it is important to ensure that no synthetic data is in the test portion (as it is desired to evaluate the performance of the linear classifier rather than the HighDimSynthesizer), so only the distributions of the test dataset should be altered.
+As mentioned above, it is important to ensure that no synthetic data is used to test the model, therefore only the distributions of the train dataset should be altered.

 explicit_marginals = {y_label: [(0, 0.5), (1, 0.5)]}